algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 drwxrwxr-x 2 alignak alignak 4096 May  4 08:08 resource.d/
 ```

-Inside notifications, you'll have `notification-ways.cfg` file who define the way users will be alert.
+Inside notifications, you'll have `notification-ways.cfg` file which defines the way users will be notified.
 You must add your choosen notification-ways in your contacts if you want to receive notifications.

-You can see in this file that you've commands.
+You can see in this file that you have commands.
 They are defined in the `commands.cfg` file next to it.

 Finally, inside the `resource.d` folder, you have `notifications.cfg` file where you can add your SMTP settings.